-Vigil Volunteers are hospice trained volunteers who provide a reassuring presence at the bedside of the dying and who do not have family or other loved ones involved and would otherwise die alone.
+Vigil Volunteers are hospice trained volunteers who provide a reassuring presence at the bedside of people in their final hours of life, when loved ones are unable to be present, who would otherwise die alone.
 This service is provided in partnership with Los Robles Hospital as part of the NODA (No One Dies Alone) program; also provided at private board & care and/or assisted living facilities.

 - An interest in the hospice concept